-VTR provides digital services with analog services offered only in areas that digital is not available.
-For its digital video subscribers, VTR provides multiple packages starting with its basic package which includes 83 video channels and several radio channels.
-In addition, VTR offers its customers various premium channels, HD programming interactive services such as VoD, an electronic program guide, as well as DVR time-shifting capability.
-An analog basic cable subscriber receives 67 video channels, depending on location.
+VTR provides digital services with analog services offered only in areas where digital is not available.
+For its digital video subscribers, VTR provides multiple packages starting with its basic package which includes 86 video channels and several radio channels.
+In addition, VTR offers its customers various premium channels, HD programming, interactive services such as VoD, an electronic program guide, as well as DVR services.
+An analog basic cable subscriber receives 67 video channels.

 Digital Cable penetration3

 VTR offers multiple tiers of broadband internet services.
-Download speeds of up to 120 Mbps are available with its next-generation broadband internet service utilizing EuroDOCSIS 3.0 technology.
-VTR's next-generation services are available to all of its homes passed.
+Download speeds of up to 120 Mbps are available utilizing EuroDOCSIS 3.0 technology.
+VTR’s services are available to all of its homes passed.

 1Revenue is presented for the year ended December 31, 2013.

 3Digital Cable penetration is calculated by dividing our digital cable subscribers by the sum of our analog cable and digital cable subscribers.
 As of period end.

 4Internet penetration is calculated by dividing our internet subscribers by two-way homes passed.
 As of period end.